shashank-179/Bridgelabz_2115000939/README.md

 **Task 18: Date: 10-02-2025**
 Explored and studied the practical implementation of Encapsulation, Polymorphism, Interface and Abstract Class.
 Successfully completed the assignment due today.

+**Task 19: Date: 11-02-2025**
+Studied about linked list and practiced basic implementations on linked lists and successfully completed the assignment due today.